 Domain experience

-QA specialists tend to spend more time working on a project, and their domain knowledge can be useful for making better design decisions.
+QA specialists tend to spend more time working on a project, and their domain knowledge can help the design team make more informed decisions.

 Cross-platform consistency